You can make changes to a campaign at any time, even if it has already been published.

 Changes to a sequence

 Let's assume you have built a campaign consisting of a form, confirmation and a sequence.
 You have published this campaign and some contacts have already been established.
-When the contacts have gone through the last element, they stop, because there is no way to continue.
+Once the contacts have gone through the last element, they stop, as there is no way to continue.

 Changes to a timer

 Remember: All changes only apply to contacts that are new to the changed element.